-Application Applied - Two Tier Voting Explanation on application of the practice : Independent Director, Y. Bhg.
-Dato' Zainal Abidin Putih, who is also the Chairman of the Board Audit & Risk Management Committee, has exceeded a tenure of twelve (12) years on the Board.
-The Company recognises the rationale for the imposition of a twelve (12) year tenure limit as familiarity with main shareholders, executive directors and Senior Management may, over a long duration, impinge upon the Independent Directors' ability to objectively and independently discharge their roles and responsibilities.
-The Company, however wishes to highlight that whilst Y. Bhg.
-Dato' Zainal may have joined the (then Esso Malaysia Berhad) Board in 2003, the Board and Senior Management of the Company, had substantially changed with the takeover by Petron in 2012.
-The Company further takes the view that, the guidance of an experienced and respected Independent Director such as Y. Bhg.
-Dato' Zainal Abidin Putih, with his impeccable reputation and vast knowledge and understanding of the Company's business, will benefit the Company and the Executive Directors in furthering the successful implementation and plans for the development and sustainability of the Company's business.
-Y. Bhg Dato' Zainal Abidin Putih's stellar reputation in the corporate world and in the accounting/auditing profession, coupled with his vast knowledge and experience, enables him to continue to provide the Independent Directors, and the Board as a whole, with wise counsel and at the same time ensure the interest of the Company and the interest of minority shareholders are well protected.
-Y. Bhg.
-Dato' Zainal Abidin Putih's presence on the Board will also enable him to assist the Company in the selection and training of his eventual successor as Chairman of the Board Audit & Risk Management Committee.
+Application : Applied - Two Tier Voting Application .
+Applied - Two Her Voting Explanation on application of the practice : Independent Director, Y. Bhg.
+Dato' Zainal Abidin Putih, who is also the the Board Audit & Risk Management Committee, has exceeded a tenure of years on the Board.
+The Company recognises the rationale for the imp twelve (12) year tenure limit as familiarity with main shareholders, execut and Senior Management may, over a long duration, impinge upon the I Directors' ability to objectively and independently discharge their responsibilities. f twelve (12) position of a live directors independent The Company, however wishes to highlight that whilst Y. Bhg.
+Dato' Z Putih may have joined the (then Esso Malaysia Berhad) Board in 2003, th Senior Management of the Company, had substantially changed with the t Petron in 2012. e Board and The Company further takes the view that, the guidance of an experespected Independent Director such as Y. Bhg.
+Dato' Zainal Abidin Purimpeccable reputation and vast knowledge and understanding of the business, will benefit the Company and the Executive Directors in fursuccessful implementation and plans for the development and sustaina Company's business.
+Y. Bhg Dato' Zainal Abidin Putih's stellar reputa corporate world and in the accounting/auditing profession, coupled w knowledge and experience, enables him to continue to provide the I Directors, and the Board as a whole, with wise counsel and at the same the interest of the Company and the interest of minority shareholded protected. tih, with his e Company's rthering the ibility of the ation in the with his vast independent time ensure Y. Bhg.
+Dato' Zainal Abidin Putih's presence on the Board will also enable the Company in the selection and training of his eventual successor as the Board Audit & Risk Management Committee.
 The election process for Y. Bhg.
-Dato' Zainal Abidin Putih at the 2020 Annual General Meeting, will follow the 'two-tier' voting system prescribed by the CG Code 2017 as the necessary amendments to the Company's Constitution had been approved at the 2019 Annual General Meeting.
+Dato' Zainal Abidin Putih at the 2021 Ann Meeting, will follow the 'two-tier' voting system prescribed by the CG C the necessary amendments to the Company's Constitution had been apple 2019 Annual General Meeting.
 The voting on Y. Bhg.
-Dato' Zainal Abidin Putih's re- appointment will be conducted by poll.
+Dato' Zainal Abidin appointment will be conducted by poll. ode 2017 as roved at the Explanation for departure

-Explanation for :

-departure

-•

-Large companies are re quired to complete the columns below.
+Large companies encouraged to com - • the columns below.
 Non-large companies are

-encouraged to complete th

 Measure :

 Timeframe :